See the MediaEval 2025 webpage for information on how to register and participate.

 This challenge builds upon previous work in medical VQA, where AI models answer clinically relevant questions based on GI images.
 However, traditional VQA models often provide answers without explanations, making it difficult for medical professionals to assess their validity.
 By incorporating explainability into the task, we encourage the development of models that not only provide accurate responses but also offer meaningful insights into their decision-making process.
 This will help ensure that AI systems can be safely integrated into clinical workflows, assisting rather than replacing human expertise.

-We can actively invite people from multiple communities to submit solutions to the proposed task.
-We strongly believe that a significant fraction of multimedia researchers can contribute to the medical scenario.
-Therefore, we hope that many people are interested and involved on a personal level supporting a decision to work on the task and try out their ideas.
-To ensure that young researchers succeed, we will also provide mentoring for students that want to tackle the task (undergraduate and graduate levels are very welcome).
+We invite participation from multiple communities, including computer vision, natural language processing, multimedia analysis, medical imaging, and human–AI interaction.
+We strongly believe that many multimedia researchers can contribute to this medical scenario, and we hope that many people will be personally motivated to take on the challenge and try out their ideas.
+To ensure that young researchers succeed, we will also provide mentoring for students at both undergraduate and graduate levels.

-The dataset for Medico 2025, Kvasir-VQA [1, 2], is a text-image pair gastrointestinal (GI) tract dataset built upon the HyperKvasir and Kvasir-Instrument datasets, now enhanced with question-and-answer annotations.
-It is specifically designed to support Visual Question Answering (VQA) tasks and other multimodal AI applications in GI diagnostics.
-The dataset includes 6,500 annotated GI images, spanning a range of conditions and medical instruments used in procedures.
+The dataset for Medico 2025, Kvasir-VQA-x1 [1, 2], is a large-scale text–image pair gastrointestinal (GI) dataset built upon the HyperKvasir and Kvasir-Instrument datasets, now enhanced with 159,549 naturalized question–answer annotations, complexity-level scores for curriculum training, and weak augmentations (10 per original image).
+It is specifically designed to support Visual Question Answering (VQA) and other multimodal AI applications in GI diagnostics.

-Here are several research questions related to this challenge that participants can strive to answer in order to go beyond just looking at the evaluation metrics:
+Here are several research questions participants can strive to answer:

 References